Skip to content

 Cause of action is the legal claim [a claim that sometimes goes unstated] that allows a party to seek judicial relief.
 This gives the legal right to seek a remedy because of the act or omission, failure to perform duty, or breach of obligation of the defendant towards the plaintiff.

-The elements required to constitute a specific cause of action are covered by:
+The essential elements for constituting a specific cause of action are covered by the following:

 However, the elements depend on the type of litigation (e.g., key elements that arise in commercial litigation).
-In federal litigation, cause of action is only recognized when the right incorporated in the constitution has been violated and affirmative action is brought under the purview of federal court.
+In federal litigation, cause of action is only recognized if a right enshrined in the Constitution is violated and affirmative action can be initiated before the federal court.

 What are common examples of cause of action?